willshowell/willshowell.github.io/README.md

 ### Will Howell
 ##### Personal Site

-This is the repo for my personal website over at [willshowell.com](http://willshowell.com).
+~~This is the repo for my personal website over at [willshowell.com](http://willshowell.com).~~

+This is the old repo for my portfolio.
+Check out the [updated one](https://github.com/willshowell/portfolio).